phonegap/phonegap-start/README.md

 ### Desktop

-In your browser, open `/www/index.html`.
+In your browser, open the file:

+    /www/index.html

 ### PhoneGap CLI